isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

 Because we often need to optimize the initial design.
-Because a design that ignore the possibility of later improvement is hard to change.
+Because a design that ignores the possibility of later improvement is hard to change.

 ##### Example